chetmurthy/sandbox-public/camlp5/ann1.md

 extension, with PPX rewriting, without having to jump thru hoops to invoke camlp5 on some files, and PPX processors on others.

-`pa_ppx` is no more compatible with existing `ppxlib`-based (or otherwise) rewriters than Camlp5 was previously -- rather, it is an infrastructure for developing PPX rewriters that are compatible with Camlp5, as well as a collection of such PPX rewriters.
+Camlp5 alone is not compatible with existing PPX rewriters: Camlp5 syntax-extensions (e.g. "stream parsers") would be rejected by the OCaml parser, and PPX extensions/attributes are ignored by Camlp5 (again, without `pa_ppx`).  `pa_ppx` provides Camlp5-compatible versions of many existing PPX rewriters, as well as new ones, so that one can use Camlp5 syntax extensions as well as PPX rewriters.
 In addition, some of the re-implemented rewriters are more-powerful than their original namesakes, and there are new ones that add interesting functionality.

 ## For democratizing macro-extension-authoring in OCaml